 The institution shall use HLC's change reporting protocol for this purpose.
 Changes identified as requiring prior HLC approval prior to implementation shall be included in the institution's accreditation only after HLC has reviewed the change through a process identified in these policies and formally acted to approve the change.
+HLC's review and approval process is intended as far as possible to ensure that if implemented the proposed substantive change will not adversely affect the institution's capacity to continue to meet HLC's requirements.
 Changes identified as requiring HLC notification are generally included in the institution's accreditation provided that the institution provides timely notification to HLC through the Institutional Update and other data reporting instruments established by HLC according to a schedule established by HLC.
 Additionally, institutions that have access to the Notification Program for Additional Locations must notify HLC and receive acknowledgment prior to initiating the Additional Location.

-As further detailed below, some of these requirements only apply to institutions that are currently on a sanction or under a Show-Cause Order or that have been on a sanction or under a Show-Cause Order in the prior three academic years.
+As further detailed below, some of these requirements only apply to institutions that (1) are currently, or in the prior three years have been, on a sanction or under a Show-Cause Order with HLC, or (2) are currently under a provisional certification with the U.S. Department of Education.